awsdocs/aws-doc-sdk-examples/dotnetv3/README.md

-# README for AWS SDK for .NET 3.x documentation examples
+# AWS SDK for .NET 3.x documentation examples

 This workspace contains both single service and cross-service examples for the AWS SDK for .NET.